Joshimello/GridFrameDesign/README.md

 Doesnt really work on touchscreen devices mostly mobile

 ** Add "#0" behind the url if not working
+** Settings icon is at the bottom-left corner
 ## Used libraries
 - JQuery
 - JQuery-UI